jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

-You can also specify the logging action to take if the limit on the number of simultaneous specific instances of traffic has been reached by adding the following rule result:
+You can also specify the logging action to take if the limit on the number of simultaneous specific instances of traffic has been reached by adding the following rule action:

 -   `firewallActionAllowLimitReachedLogAction`

-The rule result `firewallActionAllowLimitReachedLogAction` is optional.
+The rule action `firewallActionAllowLimitReachedLogAction` is optional.

 API example: